GLE for Linux Installation Guide

 The options "-d jpg" and "-d png" can be used in combination with "-dpi X", which changes the resolution of the resulting bitmap.
 Try, e.g., with "-dpi 75" and "-dpi 200".

-Compiling the GLE Previewer QGLE
+Using the GLE Graphical User Interface QGLE

-Enter "qgle" or "$HOME/apps/bin/qgle" to start QGLE.
+Enter "qgle" to start QGLE.
 The first time you run QGLE it will ask you for the location of "libgs.so".
 This is the GhostScript library, which might come with your GhostScript installation.
 It is usually located in "/usr/lib/libgs.so".